The Antibiotic Resistance Crisis

 One of the most alarming consequences of antibiotic overuse is the emergence and spread of antibiotic-resistant bacteria, which could bring "the end of modern medicine as we know it" (Margaret Chan, Director General of the World Health Organization, 2012).

-Antibiotic resistance occurs when bacteria lose their sensitivity to antibiotics.
-It develops when a bacteria mutates or acquires a resistance gene.
+The antibiotic resistance crisis begins when bacteria lose their sensitivity to antibiotics.
+Antibiotics resistance It develops when a bacteria mutates or acquires a resistance gene.
 Resistant bacteria are able to withstand attack by antibiotics so that standard treatments become ineffective and infections persist and may spread to other people.

 1. WHO, http://www.who.int/dg/speeches/2012/amr_20120314/en/

 2. CDC | Threat Report 2013 | Antimicrobial Resistance

 3. WHO | Antimicrobial resistance.
 Available from: http://www.who.int/mediacentre/factsheets/fs194/en/index.html